minzzelo/cs2101ug/docs/UserGuide.md

 ![filedirectory](images/ug/label1.png)

-* Command Box: Command Box is where you will input and execute commands
+* Command Box: Command box is where you will input and execute commands
 * Result Display: Every time a command is executed in the command box, result display will update to show either a success or error message
 * Flashcard List: This is where your precious flashcards will be stored and displayed!
 * View Pane: This is an area to view the complete details of your flashcard!